The Early History of the Men's Suit

 The Early History of the Men’s Suit

-In the Western world, the suit is a typical form of men’s formal clothing.
+In the Western world, the History of the Men’s suit is a typical form of men’s formal clothing.
 Suits of matching coat, pants, and waistcoat have been in and out of favor for almost 400 years.
-The modern lounge suit can be traced back to the brightly colored, intricately produced royal court clothing of the 17th century (suit, wig, knee breeches), which was discarded as a result of the French Revolution.
-More recently, this progression may be seen in British tailoring’s use of steam and padding in shaping woolen material, the rise and fall in popularity of the necktie, and the gradual demise of waistcoats and hats during the previous fifty years.
+The modern lounge suit can be traced back to the brightly colored.
+Intricately produced royal court clothing of the 17th century (suit, wig, knee breeches).
+Which was discarded as a result of the French Revolution.
+More recently, this progression may be seen in British tailoring’s use of steam and padding in shaping woolen material.
+The rise and fall in popularity of the necktie, and the gradual demise of waistcoats and hats during the previous fifty years.

 Fictional Bridgerton family in the Regency Era